onflow/cadence/docs/language.md

   on an instance of the type in an outer scope.
   This does not allow the declaration to be publicly writable though.

-  An element is made public by using the `pub` or `access(all)` keywords.
+  An element is made publicly accessible / by any code by using the `pub` or `access(all)` keywords.

 - **access(account)** means the declaration is only accessible/visible in the scope of the entire account where it is defined.
 This means that other contracts in the account are able to access it,

-  An element is specified with account access by using the `access(account)` keyword.
+  An element is made accessible by code in the same account (e.g. other contracts) by using the `access(account)` keyword.

 - **access(contract)** means the declaration is only accessible/visible in the